Skip to Main Content

 2. Reproductive Health and Science Research Fellowship

-This is an annual competitive funding program administered by the Center to support innovative research or educational projects focused on reproductive, maternal and sexual health.
-This call is open to students or fellows performing original research in the biomedical or social sciences.
-For previous winners please refer here.
+This annual competitive funding program allows CRSHE to empower innovative research or educational projects focused on reproductive, maternal and sexual health.
+Not only do recipients receive financial support, the program helps them find community with one another.
+The call is open to students or fellows performing original research in the biomedical or social sciences.

-3. Re-imaging Education in Reproductive Science and Health
+3. Reimagining Education in Reproductive Science and Health

-Due to significant gaps in knowledge of young adults, the Center offers a 10-week course called ‘Reproductive Science and Health’.
-Through this course, learners develop a detailed understanding of the reproductive system in different types of bodies.
-We also teach the science of in vitro fertilization, hormone action and therapy, as well as current research and treatments for major reproductive diseases including polycystic ovarian syndrome, endometriosis, germ cell tumors and infertility.
+Due to significant gaps in knowledge among young adults, CRSHE offers a 10-week course called “Reproductive Science and Health,” in which learners develop a detailed understanding of the reproductive system in different types of bodies.
+CRSHE faculty teach the science of in vitro fertilization, hormone action and therapy, as well as current research and treatments for major reproductive diseases including polycystic ovarian syndrome, endometriosis and infertility.
 The course also covers areas of reproductive policy and how policy impacts society.
-For more information, please refer to the syllabus here.

-The center is currently piloting the ‘Educational Fact Sheet’ program which is designed for UCLA students to create a scientifically accurate fact sheet around a topic or career in reproductive, maternal or sexual health.
-The goal of the fact sheet program is for students to generate a creative piece that is accessible to young adults and publicly available.
-For more information, please refer here.
+To compliment lecture-style learning, CRSHE launched a research-based “Educational Fact Sheet” program in which students design a scientifically accurate fact sheet on a topic or career in reproductive, maternal or sexual health.
+While gaining valuable experience in effectively communicating science, students generate a creative and informational piece that is accessible to young adults and is publicly available.

 4. Reproductive Health and Science Career Development Group